-In today’s society, our families are more diverse than ever.
-Focusing on the study of families, the Department of Family Science examines how families influence our life course and our health.
-In our Department of Family Science, we come from multiple disciplines and unite in our shared commitment to make a positive difference in the research, programs and policies that impact our families every day.
+Focusing on the study of families, the Department of Family Science examines how families influence our life course and our health, and how they are influenced by the broader social determinants of health.
+We are united in our shared commitment to make a positive difference in the research, programs, and policies that impact our families every day.

-Our faculty believes that excellent teaching and mentoring are central to the success of our students.
-Our undergraduate program prepares our students for careers in human service and health organizations, as well as enables them to move forward with graduate programs in social work, Couple and Family Therapy, and other disciplines.
+Our faculty is committed to excellent teaching and mentoring.
+Our undergraduate program prepares our students for careers in human service and health organizations, as well as enables them to move forward with graduate programs in social work, Couple and Family Therapy, nursing, psychology, public health, and other disciplines.
 The Department’s Couple and Family Therapy program is ranked among the very best in the nation, and our students provide therapeutic services to over 400 families a year in our Center for Healthy Families.
-Our doctoral programs in family science and maternal and child health provide a rich, interdisciplinary environment for our doctoral students to learn, conduct research, and develop their teaching skills.
+Our doctoral programs in Family Science and Maternal and Child Health provide a rich, interdisciplinary environment for our doctoral students to learn, conduct research, and develop their teaching skills.
 We seek to foster a supportive living and learning environment to assist our students as they contribute to the creation of new knowledge that can keep families healthy across the life course.

-Our department is proud of the rich racial, ethnic and gender diversity of our faculty, staff, and students, and our leadership on diversity has earned the department countless awards.
-Moreover, we live within a racially and ethnically diverse area that provides exciting opportunities for new cultural experiences.
-Further, with a Metro stop just moments from campus, our proximity to Washington, D.C., enables our students to seize opportunities for internships, research experiences, and engagement with policy makers at the federal level.
-With our department’s ongoing focus on family and health policy, students can work with local, state and federal representatives to foster policies that strengthen families.
+Our department is proud of the rich racial, ethnic, and gender diversity of our faculty, staff, and students, and our leadership on diversity has earned the department countless awards.
+Yet, we also recognize that to achieve our goals for all, we must actively strive toward becoming an anti-racist community and starting in summer 2020, we are on the journey to examine our department and ourselves with that goal in mind.
+Many of our students are also first-generation students who are building toward a better future for their families.
+We live within a racially and ethnically diverse area that provides exciting opportunities for new cultural experiences.
+Moreover, with a Metro stop just moments from campus, our proximity to Washington, D.C., enables our students to seize opportunities for internships, research experiences, and engagement with policymakers at the federal level.
+Our department’s ongoing focus on family and health policy enables our students to work with local, state, and federal representatives to foster policies that strengthen families.

-The Department of Family Science is passionate about our shared commitment to health equity, diversity and inclusion, and social justice.
-Come join us in making a difference through education, research and policies that foster health, well-being and quality of life for all families.
+The Department of Family Science is passionate about our shared commitment to anti-racism action, health equity, diversity and inclusion, and social justice.
+Come join us in making a difference through education, research, and policies that foster health, well-being, and quality of life for all families.